 Solvency: The ability of the organisation to pay its debts as they become due.

-Insolvency: The inability of the organisation to pay its debts when they become due; preventing insolvency and preventing the organisation from trading while insolvent are key governance responsibilities.
+Insolvency: The inability of the organisation to pay its debts when they become due.
+Preventing insolvency and preventing the organisation from trading while insolvent are key governance responsibilities.

 Financial Management and Governance Principles